EmmaLiTsai/recoverKBTDR/README.md

  (2) Sample Data   - contain XY coordinates of sample trace data as .csv files, along with the corresponding positions of the timing dots.
 Also contains a smaller sample trace.

- (3) Results       - folder that contains results.
+ (3) Results       - folder that contains results for this project.

  (4) dive_trace.R  - the master R file that contains polished code and the overall framework for recovering KBTDR dive traces.